calvinwkchu/Challenge-2/README.md

 <img src="Resources/VBA_Challenge_2017(original).png">
 <img src="Resources/VBA_Challenge_2018(original).png">

-The refactored code essentially runs the entire dataset once by assigning a unique value for each ticker and is therefore to separate that information.
+The refactored code essentially runs the entire dataset once by assigning a unique value for each ticker and is used to separate that information.
 Below is the key logic in the code and the computing time.

 <img src="Resources/VBA_Challenge_Refactored.png">
 <img src="Resources/VBA_Challenge_2017.png">